MARN-5895/Website/lectures/03_gitandgithub/README.md

     git clone git@github.com:GITHUB-USERNAME/GITHUB-REPOSITORY.git

-Remember to change GITHUB_USERNAME and GITHUB_REPOSITORY with you username and repository names.
+Remember to change GITHUB_USERNAME and GITHUB_REPOSITORY with your username and repository names.

 You now have a copy of your remote repository on your local computer.
 You can change add new files or change the existing ones.
 Let's create a new recipe `chili.txt`: